kimi12antonelli/kimi12antonelli/README.md

 pfp and banner may be different, i really like DW

-f1 drivers i support : kimi antonelli, liam lawson, oscar piastri, george russel, isack hadjar and arvid lindblad
+f1 drivers i support : kimi antonelli, liam lawson, oscar piastri, george russel, isack hadjar and arvid lindblad + lewis hamilton

 most of the time i can come off as rude. i have occasional mood swings that are bad at times.